Malpositioning of dental implants

 Causes, risks and solutions

-The correct positioning of dental implants is a prerequisite for the clinical success of the procedure, both functionally and aesthetically.
-This condition, however, is not always respected.
+The correct positioning of dental implants is an essential requirement for ensuring the clinical success of the procedure, both from a functional and aesthetic point of view.
+However, this condition is not always met.

-As highlighted by a recent survey conducted by the Key-Stone research institute's dental sector observatory, around 2.2 million dental implants will be placed in Italy in 2024 (an increase of 20% compared to 2019); up to 40% of these are estimated to be misplaced.
-A fact that calls for in-depth reflection on the role played by surgical planning, operator competence and, not least, the use of advanced technologies.
+As highlighted by a recent survey conducted by the Key-Stone research institute's dental sector observatory, in 2024, approximately 2.2 million dental implants were inserted in Italy (an increase of 20% compared to 2019); it is estimated that up to 40% of these are poorly positioned.
+This data calls for in-depth reflection on the role played by surgical planning, the competence of the operator and, last but not least, the use of advanced technologies.

-The consequences for patients are many: first and foremost, function, which consequently also determines aesthetics.
-An incorrectly placed implant, in fact, can cause excessive exposure of the gums, making the smile disharmonious and causing other pathological complications, first and foremost the risk of peri-implantitis.
+The consequences for patients are manifold: first and foremost, function, which consequently also determines aesthetics.
+An incorrectly placed implant can cause excessive exposure of the gums, making the smile look uneven and causing other pathological complications, first and foremost the risk of peri-implantitis.

-So what are the main causes of implant malposition and what can be done to avoid this problem?
-Let's find out together in this in-depth study by BioService.
+So what are the main causes of implant malpositioning and how can this problem be avoided?
+Let's find out together in this in-depth analysis by BioService®.

 The main causes of implant malposition